-The genes responsible for many hereditary neuropathies have been identified.
-These neuropathies include
+The genes responsible for many hereditary neuropathies and other hereditary disorders that cause neuropathies have been identified.
+The following are examples:

 Hereditary neuropathy with liability to pressure palsies Hereditary Neuropathy With Liability to Pressure Palsies (HNPP) Hereditary neuropathy with liability to pressure palsies is a hereditary disorder in which nerves become increasingly sensitive to pressure, injury, and use.
 In this disorder, nerves are easily... read more